Last updated: ET

 In Prague, you can also get a taxi at stands clearly marked with “fair place taxi.”
 These stands are regulated by the city government.

 To avoid being overcharged, obtain a price estimate in advance and ensure that the taxi driver is using the meter.

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.

 General information about foreign domestic airlines

 Travellers arriving from Canada are not allowed entry to the Czech Republic.
-Certain categories of travellers may be allowed entry if they can prove the essential nature of their travel.
+However, certain travellers may be allowed entry if they can prove the essential nature of their travel.